GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/cluster.md

 ## Introduction
 If you have requirements for high availability (HA) or failover, you can configure your Gluu Server for multi-master replication by following the instructions below.

-My server configurations are like so:
+For the purpose of this tutorial, my server configurations are as follows:

 ```
 45.55.232.15    c4.gluu.org (NGINX server)